AnthropologieBiblique/Unbound2md/Bibles/NVG/Acts of the Apostles/NVG Ac 28.md

 ---
+aliases :
+- Acts of the Apostles 28
+- Actes 28
-aliases : Ac 28
+- Ac 28
+- Acts of the Apostles 28
 tags : Bible/Ac/28
 ---

-# Chapitre 28
+# Acts of the Apostles 28

 ###### 1
 Et cum evasissemus, tunc cognovimus quia Melita in sula vocatur.